- How to Choose the Perfect Ping Pong Paddle (Including for Beginners)

 Another great entry-level paddle is the Killerspin JET200.
 Priced close to the Stiga Titan and Butterfly 401, this is another good choice for the player just beginning to get more serious about their play.
-While this paddle lacks the power of the Stiga Titan, its control is slightly better.
+While it lacks the power of the Stiga Titan, its control is slightly better.

 Killerspin is a relative newcomer to ping pong equipment, but they have already earned a reputation of producing high quality and aggressively styled equipment at a good price.
 While the wood in their 5-ply blade is not treated in the same way as the Stiga Titan, the blade does hold up well to play as few users reported any issues with breakage.

 One area where the Jet200 stands out is in the quality of its rubber.
-Their rubber tends to be fresher than that of its competitors, giving this paddle more control without compromising much spin compared to other paddles at their level.
-While its speed rating of 6 is a little low for a professional grade paddle, for players focused on control and improving their games, this paddle is a great choice.
+Their rubber tends to be fresher than that of its competitors, giving it more control without compromising much spin compared to other products at their level.
+While its speed rating of 6 is a little low for a professional grade paddle, for players focused on control and improving their games, it is a great choice.

 With DHS being a Chinese company, obviously their paddles are going to be geared more towards an Asian style of play.
-The sweet spot on this paddle is closer to the front of the paddle and the rubber is given a slickness that allows for greater spin.
-As well, the weight of this paddle gives players a feeling of control over the paddle that many paddles lack.
+The sweet spot on this paddle is closer to the front of it and the rubber is given a slickness that allows for greater spin.
+As well, the weight of it gives players a feeling of control over the paddle that many paddles lack.

 If there are drawbacks to this paddle, one is that the rubber tends to lose its tackiness quickly and many users prefer lighter paddles.
 Still, especially for players that want a lot of spin in their game, the DHS Hurricane II is a great choice.